pachterlab/gget/docs/src/search.md

 **Optional arguments**
 `-r` `--release`
-Defines the Ensembl release number from which the files are fetched, e.g. 104.
-Default: latest Ensembl release.
+Defines the Ensembl release number from which the files are fetched, e.g. release = 104.
+Default: None -> latest Ensembl release is used
-Note: Only supports release 103 or higher.
+Note: Only supports release > 103 and *does not apply to plant species*.
-This argument is overwritten if a specific database (which includes a release number) is passed to the `species` argument.
+This argument is overwritten if a specific database (which includes a release number) is passed to the species argument.

 `-t` `--id_type`
 'gene' (default) or 'transcript'